 The biggest change I had to get to grips with is that configuration logic shifts from converge to run.
 Those all encompassing apache chef templates… yeah, you need to populate those as the container starts.

 At some point you will need templates in the container.
 Many options. consul-template if you are pulling from consul.

 Dockerfiles are best.
-Yes, you can use CM tools for it but you really don’t need to.
+Yes, you can use config management tools for it but you really don’t need to.
 You’re just over complicating it because these tools are designed for running systems w/ services and drift to worry about.
 Images are not that.